HomesByRae/hylia/src/posts/tips-for-starting-your-real-estate-journey.md

 Because I took a physical exam I didn't have to worry if my computer had the right software, or if there was something in the room I was in, or my internet connection.
 I showed up, they checked me in, took my picture, handed me a piece of scratch paper with my name on it and a calculator, and told me what station to sit at.

 The exam was in two portions, National and State, but you don't find out your score until the very end.
-I was happy to see I had passed on the first try, but if you don't pass your first time, don't get discouraged.
+If you don't pass your first time, don't get discouraged.
 Lots of agents end up taking the test multiple times.
 If you're anxious about it, do what I ended up doing and try to think of it like a practice test.

 I also had to get my fingerprints taken for a required background check.
 I waited to schedule this until after I had successfully passed my exam, and found out it was right across the street from the testing center.
 Part of me wishes I had known that and scheduled them on the same day, but it wasn't a big deal to go back.